septentrio-gnss/mowi/README.md

 ---

-# How to use mowi?
+# How to set up mowi?

 ## Basic hardware setup